k21971/CrecelleHack/doc/variantfixes.md

 ### New Monsters
 - Poltergeist ( )
-  - Does not approach, collects objects like a nypmph.
+  - Does not approach, collects objects like a nymph.
 Throws any and all objects it gets its hands on.
 Permanently invisible.
   - Can generate in morgues or via raising the dead.
 - Grotesque (g)